hawkeye-stan/msfs-touch-panel/ExperimentalFeature2.md

 1. Launch the server application.
 (MSFS Touch Panel Server.exe)

-2. Navigate to the main application for the main app at:
+2. Navigate to the main application at:

 	http://(Your server ip):5000